 Cake flour: I chose to use cake flour because I feel like it makes a softer textured cake.

 Lemon Yogurt: This provides moisture and a bit of extra lemon taste to the cake.

 Lemon Zest, Lemon Juice and Lemon Extract: Adds a ton of lemon flavor to the cake.

 MIXING METHOD FOR THE LEMON RASPBERRY BUNDT CAKE:

 I went with the regular creaming method for this one.
 That means you’ll be whipping up the sugar and butter until light and fluffy, adding in the eggs one at a time and then alternately adding in the liquid and dry ingredients.

 There is one small change in that you’ll reserve a portion of the batter that you’ll add your raspberry puree to, so make sure not to forget that part.

-TIPS & FAQs FOR THIS CAKE:
+TIPS & FAQs FOR THE LEMON RASPBERRY BUNDT CAKE:

 You can use either frozen or fresh raspberries in this recipe.
 I used fresh, but if you’re using frozen, just make sure they are thawed completely.

 If you don’t mind the seeds, you don’t have to strain them out.
 You’ll have more puree than you’ll need for the recipe though, so you just need to be aware of that.